 Students can register using Student Planning through MyNIC.
 There is registration information available here and a short video on how to use Student Planning.

-A full list of winter courses can be found here.
+A full list of Spring & Summer courses can be found here.

 All courses will be delivered in digital format or a blended format, with some digital content.